lionheart/style-guide/guides/sass/General.md

 ### Simple text

-`text-align: center` will pretty much always work.
+`text-align: center` will pretty much always work for any element with `display: inline;`.

 ### Images